makerdao/community/governance/polls/templates/Inclusion Poll - $mip_code - $date_MONTH_DD,_YYYY.md

 ---
 # Inclusion Poll for $proposal_name ($mip_code) - $date_MONTH_DD,_YYYY

 The Governance Facilitators have placed an inclusion poll into the [voting system](https://vote.makerdao.com/polling) as part of their responsibilities as defined in [MIP3](https://github.com/makerdao/mips/blob/Accepted/MIP3/mip3.md).
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, January 11 at 16:00 UTC.

 **This is a binary vote.
 In a binary vote, you may vote for a single option.
 You should vote for the option which you prefer.
 Alternatively, if you would accept either of the two options and have no preference between them, you should abstain.**

 ## Review

-The community can vote in this poll to express support or opposition to $proposal_name being included in this month's governance cycle.
+The community can vote in this poll to express support or opposition to this proposal being included in this month's governance cycle.

 Please review the discussion [thread]($discussion_link) to inform your position on this proposal before voting.
 It was also mentioned and possibly discussed on the [Governance and Risk call]($governance_call_link) on $prev_governance_call_date.